 My immediate interpretation, which caused a powerful response in me, was that it was a sculpture of a homeless man.
 Anonymous (the face worn down, unrecognisable); his feet cut out from beneath him; broken-hearted / literally split in two.
 However the most powerful aspect was that, perhaps due to the clever positioning of the statue, passers-by just did not see it - even when they even stepped over it!

 I was moved to write this piece of music with a title that I thought described this statue very well: The Invisible Man.

 (I have no idea who the statue is by, or what it is really called; it is interesting that the Iuliu Maniu statue is known as The Broken Man, as I discovered later.
 And perhaps in keeping with the transitory nature of what I supposed to be the subject, I can find no trace of the sculpture online since returning to England.
-If you know anything about it, please contact me)
+If you know anything about it, please contact me).

-The Invisible Man was commissioned by a donor who would prefer to remain anonymous, for the French hornist Bob Shaw.
+This music was commissioned by a donor who would prefer to remain anonymous, for the French hornist Bob Shaw.

 The world premiere was given by Bob Shaw (French horn) and Tim Benjamin (piano) on 21st July 2018.